Egomessss/Airbnb/README.md

 <h2>What I added to improve functionality:</h2>

-This project served some simple purposes, push me to think like a developer, problem solve like a developer and get the main functionality as close to airbnbs.
+This project served some simple purposes, push me to think like a developer, problem solve like a developer and get the main functionality as close as possible to airbnbs without utilizing a backend.

 <h2>What functionalities did i achieve?</h2>